rocket-pool/RPIPs/RPIPs/RPIP-committee_stipends.md

 ## Abstract

 This RPIP defines stipends for members of pDAO committees.
-The total stipend budget for a given committee is calculated based on the target number of members for that committee, the Target Hours for that committee, and the global stipend rate, which is the same for all committees.
+The total stipend budget for a given committee is calculated based on the number of members for that committee, the target hours per month for that committee, and the global stipend rate which is the same for all committees.
 Committees may split their stipend budget amongst their members in any manner they choose.

 Stipends to the members of each committee are paid by the Grants Management Committee.